 While there is no single cause of mental fog, there are things that can increase your chances of having a clouded perception.
 Below is a look at possible factors that can contribute to a clouded mind.

 Lack of sleep

 If you have ever gone without sleep, you have most definitely felt the effects of clouded perception.
-Sleep plays an important restorative process within the body and mind.
+Sleep plays an important restorative process in the body and mind.
 Hormones, neurotransmitters, and many bodily functions rely on sleep to function at their best.
-Going for an extended period without sleep can cause impaired cognitive performance, decreased energy levels, alterations to mood, and poor memory.
+Going for an extended period without sleep can cause impaired cognitive function and performance, decreased energy levels, alterations to mood, and poor memory.

-These side effects of lack of sleep are the contributing factors to brain fog associated with a lack of sleep.
+These side effects of not getting enough sleep are the contributing factors to brain fog associated with a lack of sleep.
 Lack of sleep is actually so impactful on brain function that being awake for at least 24 hours is equal to having a blood alcohol level above the legal limit according to the CDC.